-- Policy: Locations are encouraged to develop methods for reducing costs of executing low-value purchases.
-Such methods shall establish definite dollar limits of use and shall require compliance with basic purchasing policies and requirements. - 2.
+- 1. Policy: UC Locations are encouraged tomay develop methods for reducing costs of executing low-value purchases.
+Such methods shallmust establish definite dollar limits of use and shallmust require compliance with basic purchasing policies and requirements. - 2.
 Low-Value Purchase Authorization: Each Location determines its Low-Value Purchase Authorization limit amount.
 All purchases under this limit may be executed by Campus Personnel designated by each Department.
-The Campus Procurement Department is responsible for ensuring that training is available to all employees who will have this authorization to ensure observance of good business practices and compliance with University Purchasing Policy.
-The following shall be observed in administering Low-Value Purchase Authorization:

-The amount the individual is authorized to spend shall not exceed the amount determined by the local Procurement Office, but shall not exceed \$10,000 per transaction (and an anticipated \$100,000 per supplier per year) with the following criteria:
+The Campus Procurement Department is responsible for ensuring that training is available to all employees who will have this authorization P/SCDs may authorize individuals in departments outside the purchasing department to make low-value purchases.
+Each delegation of authority must be in writing and must contain written guidance adequate to ensure observance of good business practices and as well as compliance with University Purchasing Policy.
+UC purchasing policy.
+The following shall be observed in administering P/SCD at each UC Location determines its Low-Value Purchase Authorization: - 2.
+The limit amount the individual is authorized to spend shall not exceed, and the amount determined by the local Procurement Office, but shallmust not exceed \$10,000 per individual transaction (and an anticipatedor \$100,000 per supplier per year) with the following criteria: Designated individuals may execute all purchases under this limit for each department.
+The P/SCD must ensure that all such authorized individuals are trained in compliance with UC Policy and good business practices.